top of page

 In mid-July 2021 Y.O.U began working in partnership with The

-SUSE is the lead partner in the Disability Employment Gap Public Social Partnership (PSP) which has been commissioned by the Scottish Government.
+SUSE was previously the lead partner in the Disability Employment Gap Public Social Partnership (PSP) which has been commissioned by the Scottish Government.
 A PSP is a strategic partnering arrangement which gives the third sector the opportunity to design future public services by trying and piloting new ideas and approaches.
+We aim to contribute to the ambition set by the Scottish Government in The Fairer Scotland for Disabled People –Employment Action Plan, to half the Disability Employment Gap

-The Disability Employment Gap PSP is focused on working with Scotland’s employers.
 We will develop and deliver a range of innovative projects which enable employers to address the gaps in their knowledge and expertise and improve the employment prospects of disabled people.
 We hope to achieve a lasting culture change in our workplaces by addressing employer concerns regarding their legal responsibilities, embedding equality and diversity

 in workplace cultures and sharing our knowledge of reasonable